CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Allocation:

-10 Billion allotted to AirDrop SR Campaign.

-40 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicals and cryptocurrency trading exchanges.
+50 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicals/UN.

 2 Billion are frozen for the next 3-5 years in Charity Compassion Coin's Treasury.